 What is Virtual Queueing in Call Centers?

-Virtual Queueing is basically a concept within inbound call center services where Automatic Call Distributor (ACD) is applied to distribute the calls to various agents as per the expertise in case there are huge call volumes, but long queueing or call waiting can result in call disconnect, call re-attempts and dissatisfaction.
+Virtual Queueing is basically a concept within inbound call center services where an Automatic Call Distributor (ACD) is applied to distribute the calls to various agents as per the expertise in case there are huge call volumes, but long queueing or call waiting can result in call disconnect, call re-attempts, and dissatisfaction.

-In short, it is basically a computerized system where the customers can choose to wait virtually and secure their place to receive a call from the contact center.
+In short, it is basically a computerized system where customers can choose to wait virtually and secure their place to receive a call from the contact center.

 How Does Virtual Queueing Work?